Statistical Significance of Clustering using Soft Thresholding: Methodology

 \section{Methodology}

 In this section, we first briefly review the SigClust method in Section \ref{review}.
-In Section \ref{likehard}, we provide an alternative likelihood based derivation, based on hard thresholding, for the estimation of the covariance matrix eigenvalues used in the original SigClust paper.
-Then we introduce a new soft thresholding approach in Section \ref{soft}.
-The relationship between the Gaussian 2-means cluster index and the eigenvalues of the covariance matrix is derived in Section \ref{ci}.
-Section \ref{combine} introduces a combined SigClust $p$-value calculation method.
+In Section \ref{likehard}, we provide an alternative likelihood based derivation, based on the hard thresholding ideas, for the estimation of the covariance matrix eigenvalues used in the original SigClust paper.
+Then we introduce a new soft thresholding approach, based on replacing the hard $L_0$ constraint, with a softer $L_1$ constraint, in Section \ref{soft}.
+Insightful mathematical analysis, based on the new notion of Theoretical Cluster Index, which gives deep insights into the performance of these methods, and also suggests a reasonable tuning approach, is given in Section \ref{ci}.